Importing Transactions After Initial Import

 Before Getting Started

-Before we get started, if you are accepting transactions through another system, you may want to first consider accepting transactions through Keela.
+If you are accepting transactions through another system, you may want to first consider accepting transactions through Keela.
 This will save you loads of time, so you do not have to export from your other system and import transactions into Keela on a regular basis.
-If you are not quite sure what it would entail to start accepting transactions in Keela, here a couple of resources.
+Learn more about the Benefits of Keela Donation Forms.

-If your goal is to save time & effort while increasing efficiency, we definitely recommend the above methods for processing and recording transactions!
+If your goal is to save time & effort while increasing efficiency, we definitely recommend transitioning your transactions to Keela!

 Importing Transactions from Another System